-Table 4.
-Endometabolites produced by E. huxleyi that were statistically significantly different in the 28°C treatment when compared to the 14°C and 20°C treatments.

 Conclusion

 Nine endometabolites, out of 109 total identified endometabolites produced by E. huxleyi, had significant differences in concentration between temperature treatments.
 The endometabolites that were significantly different in 14°C treatment compared to the 20°C and 28°C treatments may change in concentration due to growth processes and acclimation to a cold temperature (Table 2).
 The E. huxleyi cells were most likely not stressed at 14°C because they have been observed growing normally at 2-27°C and 14°C is this strain’s maintenance temperature.
 Significantly different endometabolites in the 20°C treatment may be related to carbon storage and a high photosynthetic efficiency (Table 3).
-The 20°C had a high growth rate and a significantly higher photosynthetic efficiency compared to the 14°C and 28°C treatments (Figure 1), which was most likely due to acclimation in their preferred temperature range of 20-25°C. More carbon storage may have been necessary since energy was not immediately needed for growth and high photosynthetic efficiency could have led to the production of more photosynthetic products.
+The 20°C treatment had a high growth rate and a significantly higher photosynthetic efficiency compared to the 14°C and 28°C treatments (Figure 1), which was most likely due to being grown in their preferred temperature range of 20-25°C. More carbon storage may have been necessary since energy was not immediately needed for growth and high photosynthetic efficiency, and could have led to the accumulation of more photosynthetic products.
 The endometabolites significantly different in the 28°C treatment may have had different concentrations due to thermal stress (Table 4).
-E. huxleyi growth rates decline after 27°C, most likely due to heat stress, which may be indicated by the low photosynthetic efficiency (Figure 1) in the 28°C treatment.
-Accumulation of an endometabolite that promotes stress tolerance and the depleted source of nitrogen may also indicate a stress response due to a high temperature in the E. huxleyi cells.
+E. huxleyi growth rates decline after 27°C, most likely due to heat stress, which may be indicated by the low photosynthetic efficiency in the 28°C treatment (Figure 1).
+Accumulation of an endometabolite that promotes stress tolerance and nitrogen storage may also indicate a stress response due to a high temperature in the E. huxleyi cells.

-As of now, not much is known about the roles of specific endometabolites in phytoplankton and how their concentrations will change in the future due to climate change.
-Most of the studies cited in the discussion were centered on plants or algae as a whole, not specifically on phytoplankton or E. huxleyi since that research does not exist yet.
-From these results, it can be confirmed that endometabolite pools change based on temperature acclimation in E. huxleyi, which may have a broader impact on marine ecosystems and processes.
+As of now, not much is known about the roles of specific endometabolites in phytoplankton physiology and how their concentrations will change in the future due to climate change.
+Most of the studies cited in the discussion were centered on plants or algae as a group, not specifically on phytoplankton or E. huxleyi.
+From these results, it was determined that endometabolite pools change in response to temperature acclimation in E. huxleyi, which may have a broader impact on marine ecosystems and processes.
 Anthropogenic climate change has caused an increase in sea surface temperatures, which may lead to stress and different concentrations of metabolites in E. huxleyi and other phytoplankton.
 The organisms that rely on the materials produced by phytoplankton may be affected by this change in physiology, and the biogeochemical cycles that they are a part of may be affected as well.
-Whether or not this change will be positive or negative will depend on regional communities and climates, as phytoplankton like E. huxleyi are adapted to their local conditions (Zhang et al., 2014).
-To develop an understanding of the global response of phytoplankton physiology to climate change, multiple strains of each species should be studied due to their diversity and regionality.
+How such changes will manifest will depend on regional communities and climates, as phytoplankton like E. huxleyi are adapted to their local conditions (Zhang et al., 2014).
+To develop an understanding of the global response of phytoplankton physiology to climate change, multiple strains of each species should be studied to address their diversity and regionality.
 With this information, more insight into how global sea surface communities and processes will be affected due to climate change will be available.

 References